The-Portal-Bot/Portal/docs/README.md

 ![Node.js CI](https://github.com/keybraker/portal-discord-bot/workflows/Node.js%20CI/badge.svg)

 **Disclaimer[0]:**
+> This is a pation project, still in its infancy
+> There is a lot yet to be done

+**Disclaimer[1]:**
 > Portal will never record conversations or store anything you type

-**Disclaimer[1]:**
+**Disclaimer[2]:**
 > Discord update their server rate limit to twice per 10 minutes
 > [The new rate limit for channel name and topic updates is 2 updates per 10 minutes, per channel.](https://github.com/discordjs/discord.js/issues/4327)